 All the world’s a classroom

 GW’s holistic approach to developing and nurturing current and future leaders extends beyond the physical classroom.
-In addition to working with our distinguished faculty, students gain confidence in conducting research, developing policy, and effecting change through partnerships with organizations such as the World Bank, the National Institutes of Health, the Smithsonian Institution, the Library of Congress, Organization of American States, and all branches of the US federal government.
+In addition to working with our distinguished faculty, students gain confidence in conducting research, developing policy, and effecting change through partnerships with organizations such as the World Bank, National Institutes of Health, Smithsonian Institution, Library of Congress, Organization of American States, and all branches of the US federal government.

 Big focus, small details